trustnote-org/trustnote-common/README.md

 ## Accepting incoming connections

-Trustgraph network works over secure WebSocket protocol wss://.
+Trustnote network works over secure WebSocket protocol wss://.
 To accept incoming connections, you'll need a valid TLS certificate (you can get a free one from [letsencrypt.org](https://letsencrypt.org)) and a domain name (you can get a free domain from [Freenom](http://www.freenom.com/)).
-Then you accept connections on standard port 443 and proxy them to your locally running Trustgraph daemon.
+Then you accept connections on standard port 443 and proxy them to your locally running Trustnote daemon.

-This is an example configuration for nginx to accept websocket connections at wss://Trustgraph.one/bb and forward them to locally running daemon that listens on port 6655:
+This is an example configuration for nginx to accept websocket connections at wss://Trustnote.one/bb and forward them to locally running daemon that listens on port 6655:

 ```nginx
 server {